Background and early life

 From Christmas 1769 Robert Smith began to work in London for his father's bank Smith, Payne & Smith, whose main business, trading as Abel Smith & Co, was based in Nottingham.
-The London bank had been established purely to act as London agent for the Nottingham firm, but following Robert Smith’s arrival the London business began to trade as a bank in its own right.
+The London bank had been established purely to act as London agent for the Nottingham firm, but following Robert Smith’s arrival it began to act as a bank in its own right.

-In 1773, ‘out of love and affection to his son and for his advancement in the world’, Abel Smith proposed that Robert become a salaried partner in the firm.
-Abel's existing partner agreed to the move, and in 1781 Robert’s brother Samuel also joined the firm on a similar basis.
+In 1773, ‘out of love and affection to his son and for his advancement in the world’, Abel Smith arranged for Robert to become a salaried partner in the firm.
+Eight years later Robert’s brother Samuel also joined the firm on a similar basis.
 From 1785, when both Robert and Samuel acquired one-sixth shares in the firm, Robert Smith effectively managed the London bank, while his father ran the Nottingham business.

 Abel Smith died in 1788 and Robert Smith succeeded him as head of the banking firm, which in Nottingham became known as Robert Smith & Co.
 In 1789 he became head partner in the Lincoln bank Smith, Ellison & Brown, and in 1790 he became head partner in the Hull banking firm Smiths & Thompson, of which he, his father and his brother Samuel had been founding partners in 1784.
 Two other brothers, John and George, also served as partners in family banks.

-In 1792, after the outbreak of war in Europe, Robert Smith retired from the London, Nottingham and Hull firms in order to concentrate on his activities in the London money and stock markets, using his experience to invest there all the surplus funds of the family’s provincial banks.
+In 1792, after the outbreak of war in Europe, Robert Smith retired from the London, Nottingham and Hull banks in order to concentrate on his activities in the London money and stock markets, which included investing surplus funds on behalf of the family’s provincial banks.
 In 1800 he also retired from the Lincoln bank.